Sacrifice your cultists to summon huge beasts and defeat the disgusting masses of innocent humans. Now available on Nintendo Switch.

 What initially drew me to Sea Salt was the great pixel art.
 The character sprites in Sea Salt are small, and the emphasis is on the large, dank environments.
 Lovecraft fans know about his obsession with the depths of the sea, and Sea Salt masterfully embodies that with rotten docks and salt-swept alleys.

 It sounds almost too simple.
 But it’s not.
 As you continue to play, you’ll unlock new minions with specific powers and weaknesses.
 For example, your crab creatures have tough shells to absorb damage, but weak attacks.
-Cultists have powerful ranged attacks and can even sacrifice themselves to summon eldritch beasts.
-Woms will rot wooden structures (like guard towers and barriers) but are extremely slow.
+Cultists have powerful ranged attacks and if you’re feeling Sea Salty, you can sacrifice cultists to summon eldritch beasts with specific abilites.
+Worms will rot wooden structures (like guard towers and barriers) but are extremely slow.
 The Black Cats will pounce on their prey from around corners and at a distance.
 The list goes on.

 I found the combination of crabs and cultists to be particularly effective.
 Let the crabs run in and tank damage while the cultists wittle the enemy down.

 Some enemies have area attacks that can wipe out your whole horde in a single blow if you’re not careful.
 But by paying attention and anticipating your enemies’ moves, you can avoid damage and live to fight again.

 Each stage is separated into smaller, easy-to-clear areas.
 Once all threats are eliminated you can move on.
 Bosses are pretty cool, too.

 For such a simple combat mechanic, there is surprising depth to both the physical technique of targeting and attacking, and the strategic role of horde selection.
 By choosing a great team, and learning how to play them, you can do very well.